platformer-hq/platformer-monorepo/apps/telegram-launcher/README.md

 Once the data is retrieved, it displays one of the following screens:

-1. A message indicating that the application is unavailable on the current platform.
+1. A message indicating that your application is unavailable for any reason.
+It can either be some error, a missing URL for the current platform, or even the application security settings.
-2. The application itself, if a URL was returned.
+2. Your application itself, if any URL was returned from the Platformer's server.

 ### 4. Render the Application